ZhutovMisha/The-movie-theater-app/README.md

 # 🎥 Movie Theater 🎥
-## Movie thater is an app which provides information in regards to the most popular movies and TVshows
+## Movie Theater is an app which provides information in regards to the most popular movies and TVshows

 ## Used Technologies
 #UIKit,